PinheadPatty/Jetpack-Joyride-Remake/README.md

    ```sh
    which python3.10
    ```
+SKIP to RUNNING THE GAME and come back if it cannot find python3.10
 4. Add the path to your shell profile:
    - Open your shell profile file in a text editor (`~/.bashrc`, `~/.zshrc`, or `~/.bash_profile`):
      ```sh